cyborgcassowary/multiauth/readme.md

 Stay tuned for further updates on this documentation.
 I'm sure I will be running into a ton of errors with Multiauth library by Ollie Read.

+**12/18/2014**

+Took almost 24 hours.
+However, after so much pain and aggravation, I was able to login with a user in the users table with Multiauth package.
+My one qurrel with the php package is that the default Laravel filters are shut off and I can't logout.

+Will need to report later on how to fix this.

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)